joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 <dt>CAST vs. chain-of-events causality model:</dt> CAST has a primary concern of emergent properties), which are properties that are not in the
 summation of the individual components but “emerge” when the components interact.
 A chain of events causality model uses an assumption of direct causality between one idependent event and the next indpendent event; also known as "Heinrich’s Domino Model" with one domino falling which triggers the next domino falling; also known as "Reason’s Swiss Cheese Model" with failures akin to holes in succesive slices.

-<dt>CAST vs. System-Theoretic Accident Model and Processes (STAMP):</dt>
-<dd>CAST is ?.
-STAMP underlies CAST; STAMP is based on systems theory rather than traditional decomposition and reliability theory.

 </dl>